A Feasibility-Driven Approach to Control-Limited DDP: Box-FDDP: a feasibility-driven approach for multiple shooting

-We obtain this expression by computing the cost from a linear rollout of the current control policy as described in~\eref{eq:nonlinear_step}.
-Finally, we also accept ascend directions since we use the Goldstein condition to check for the trial step.
+We obtain this expression by computing the cost from a linear roll-out of the current control policy as described in~\eref{eq:nonlinear_step}.
+We also accept ascent directions when evaluating the trial step, our approach is inspired by the Goldstein condition~\cite[Chapter~3]{nocedal-optbook}:

+where $b_1$, $b_2$ are adjustable parameters, we used in this paper $b_1 = 0.1$ and $b_2 = 2$.
+Ascent directions improve the algorithm convergence as it helps to reduce the feasibility error through a moderate increment in the cost.